 The Chillout Life 12 oz is a solid choice for a glass of wine or cold beverage while camping or sitting on the porch.
 It comes with a durable lid and is made of sleek, durable stainless steel.
 It also holds its temperature fairly well for both hot and cold beverages.
 It sits nicely in our hands, its dual-walled insulation protecting your fingers from whatever temperature your drink is.
 It also comes in a large variety of snazzy color options.

 We were pleasantly surprised at the excellent insulating quality of the Green Steel BEAST.
 It was on par with the YETI Rambler for insulation for both hot and cold beverages.
-We loved how it came with two steel straws (one curved, one straight), dodging the plasticy taste we encountered in some other models.
+We love how it came with two steel straws (one curved, one straight), dodging the plastic taste we encountered in some other models.
 A straw brush also comes with the deal for convenient cleaning.
 The manufacturer claims this model is safe for the dishwasher, too.

 The BEAST checked almost all of the boxes, but we don't trust the stability and spill probability as much as some other ones we tested.
 Our lid didn't completely seal; it slowly rose up on us as if the silicone seal is too tight.
 This issue alone made it hard to fall for this product.
 The stainless steel construction is super durable, but slides around on hard surfaces making us worry about spills.
 Without the lid issues, this model would have ranked higher, as it is otherwise well made.